The twisted Ruelle zeta function on compact hyperbolic orbisurfaces and Reidemeister-Turaev torsion: Introduction

 \medbreak \paragraph{Organization of the paper.} The paper is organized as follows.
 In \cref{sec:Prel}, we introduce our geometric setting, recall some facts from the representation theory of $\widetilde{\PSL(2,\R)}$ and fix notation.
 In \cref{sec:Reidemeister}, we define and compute the Reidemeister--Turaev torsion of the unit tangent bundle $X_1$ of the hyperbolic orbifold $X$ in the Euler structure induced by the geodesic flow.
-In \cref{sec:STF}, we establish the Selberg trace formula for the twisted, non-self adjoint Laplacian on $X$, which will be the key point to prove \cref{theo:mainFried}.
+In \cref{sec:STF}, we establish the Selberg trace formula for the twisted, non-self adjoint Bochner--Laplacian on $X$, which will be the key point to prove \cref{theo:mainFried}.
 In \cref{sec:Ruelle}, we introduce the twisted Ruelle and Selberg zeta functions and prove their meromorphic continuation to the whole complex plane.
 Finally, we compute the value of the Ruelle zeta function at zero and prove \cref{theo:mainFried}.

 \paragraph{Acknowledgments.} The authors would like to thank Adrien Boulanger, Fran\c{c}ois Costantino, Nguyen Viet Dang, Pierre Dehornoy, Werner M\"{u}ller, Joan Porti and Louis-Hadrien Robert for helpful discussions and comments.
-The first author is partially funded by the Research Training Group 2491 "Fourier Analysis and Spectral Theory", University of G\"{o}ttingen.
-The second and third author were supported by a research grant from the Villum Foundation (Grant No. 00025373).
+We also thank the anonymous referees for their comments which led to a significant improvement of the paper.
+The first and third author are partially funded by the Research Training Group 2491 ``Fourier Analysis and Spectral Theory'', University of G\"{o}ttingen.
+The second and third author were partially supported by a research grant from the Villum Foundation (Grant No. 00025373).